zaki778/Storefront-Backend/README.md

 For orders Authentication :
 - Only the user able to acess orders end points is the user that its token sent with the link.
-- Only admin user should deal with users end point (show, index and create) and only the admin should able to create new product.
+- Only admin user should deal with users end point (show, index) and only the admin should able to create new product.
 - Any user can access (index, show) for products endpoints.